HL7/davinci-pdex-plan-net/input/pagecontent/implementation.md

 <div>&nbsp;</div>

 ### Bulk Data
 Bulk data guidance in this version of the IG is draft only.
-It has not appeared in ballot and has not been fully tested.</i></b>
+It has not appeared in ballot and has not been fully tested.

 A server **MAY** support [Bulk Data IG](http://hl7.org/fhir/uv/bulkdata/index.html) for the retrieval of directory data.
 If and how authorization is supported is not defined by this specification, however, the Bulk IG does provide guidance on SMART Backend Service Authorization.